jeffersonklamas/jeffersonklamas/README.md

 - ⚡ Fun fact: ...
 -->

-## Welcome!!
+# Welcome!

-Hi, I'm Jefferson Klamas, let me introduce a little bit about myself.
+## I'm Jefferson! let me present a little about myself

 At the moment I am in the process of changing my career and I am starting my studies in Python and R programming, for who knows in the future to become a data scientist.